Pandas-DB/pandasdb-crm-comm/README.md

 | **API Gateway** | $0.03 | Webhook endpoint |
 | **CloudWatch** | $0.31 | Monitoring and logs |

-> **💡 Pro Tip**: 85% of costs come from Twilio WhatsApp messaging.
+> **💡 Pro Tip**: 85% of costs come from WhatsApp messaging.
+Telegram is free, making it a cost-effective alternative.
 AWS infrastructure scales efficiently with excellent cost-per-message economics.

 ---